Drizin/CodegenCS/README.md

 ## The powerful Raw String Literal

-It's important to understand the features provided by the raw string literal (from previous examples):
+In previous example (and many other examples and templates) we use raw string literals so it's important to understand how it works:

 1. A raw string literal starts with 3 (or more) double-quotes, and it ends when it finds the same number of double quotes.
   This means that it's very easy to write any number of double-quotes without worrying about character escaping.